DataDog/chaos-controller/.github/PULL_REQUEST_TEMPLATE.md

-### What does this PR do?
+## What does this PR do?

+- [ ] Adds new Functinoality
+- [ ] Alters existing functionality
+- [ ] Fixes a bug
+- [ ] Improves Documentation

-A brief description of the change being made with this pull request.
+A brief description of changes to implementation or controller behavior:

-### Motivation
+Motivation for change:

-What inspired you to submit this pull request?
+## Code Quality

-### Testing Guidelines
+### Testing

-Any efforts to test these changes?
-If not possible, why?
+- [ ] I used existing unit tests
+- [ ] I manually tested locally
+- [ ] I will manually test in a canary deployment

+Please lest your manual testing steps (sample `yaml` file, commands, important checks):

-### Additional Notes
+### Checklist

-Anything else we should know when reviewing?
+- [ ] The documentation is up to date
+- [ ] My code is sufficiently commented
+- [ ] I have tested to the best of my ability